gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 {{< /math >}}
 We observe that smoothing requires all information up to time $T$ to make an estimate of the signal at time $t$.
 In this sense, smoothing is *offline*.
+There is a more computationally-efficient way to estimate ($F.3$), which we will see in a later post.

 ## Fixed-lag smoothing